 - PROTEIN POWDERS – a great way to get extra protein if you feel you’re not getting enough from your food.
 This shouldn’t be a problem if you food combine correctly, but if you exercise or work out you will probably need one.
 There are many awesome plant protein powders on the market that contain a full amino acid profile.
 P

-- CAROB – Another healthful treat that tastes like chocolate and can be used to make homemade chocolate, hot chocolate, and in other baking.
+- CAROB – Another healthful treat that tastes like chocolate, and can be used to make homemade chocolate, hot chocolate, and also in most other baking as a cacao powder substitute.
 S

-- FLOURS – such as wholewheat, rice flour, quinoa flour, buckwheat flour.
+- FLOURS – such as wholewheat, rice flour, quinoa flour, spelt buckwheat flour.
 WC/P

 - SUGAR SUBSTITUTES – such as agave nectar, maple syrup, date paste, xylitol, stevia, brown rice syrup.
 S